moderndatacompany/dataos.info/docs/interfaces/lens.md

 3. Input a new name and description for the cloned view to save it.
 By default, the cloned view is saved in the draft mode, and to make it available to all the users, it should be published as shown above.

+## Lens ecosystem

+In addition to the lack of alignment between data producers and consumers, the absence of well-defined APIs can result in siloed data definitions within the tool, hindering collaboration among teams that use various business intelligence tools to model metrics.

+To tackle this challenge, the Lens Ecosystem offers a solution by allowing the association of relevant semantics to raw data and subsequently making these ontologies accessible to all downstream consumers.
+This includes applications, tools, and users, enabling a cohesive and consistent understanding of the data across the entire ecosystem.
+Refer to [Lens Ecosystem ](lens/lens_ecosystem/lens_ecosystem.md) to discover further details.

 ## Elements of a Lens

 The fundamental constituents of both Lens and contract encompass an amalgamation of data elements: fields, entities, dimensions, and measures.
 These elements collectively serve the purpose of outlining the composition and logic of data models.
 To know more about these elements, refer to
 [Elements of Lens](lens/elements_of_lens/elements_of_lens.md).

-## Lens ecosystem
+## Building Lens

-In addition to the lack of alignment between data producers and consumers, the absence of well-defined APIs can result in siloed data definitions within the tool, hindering collaboration among teams that use various business intelligence tools to model metrics.

-To tackle this challenge, the Lens Ecosystem offers a solution by allowing the association of relevant semantics to raw data and subsequently making these ontologies accessible to all downstream consumers.
-This includes applications, tools, and users, enabling a cohesive and consistent understanding of the data across the entire ecosystem.
-Refer to [Lens Ecosystem ](lens/lens_ecosystem/lens_ecosystem.md) to discover further details.
+For a comprehensive guide on creating and deploying a Lens, refer to the [Building a Lens](/interfaces/lens/building_lens/) section.